Code-Barn/iyou_home/HOME_DEVELOPER_GUIDE.md

 ## Known Risks

-1. **`submit_ws_response` sender race.** A concurrent `handle_connection` exit could clear `response_sender` between the clone and the send, dropping the signed VP silently.
+1. **`submit_ws_response` sender race.** A concurrent `handle_connection` exit could clear `response_sender` between the clone and the send, dropping the signed VP silently. *Mitigated*: the forwarder task now sleeps 100ms before clearing `response_sender`, and the React popup delays teardown by 100ms after a successful invoke (see **Forwarder Drain Race** pattern above).

 2. **No channel re-registration.** If React unmounts and remounts `WsSignPopup`, it creates a new `Channel` and re-registers it.
 The old channel in the backend `Mutex` is simply replaced — the WebSocket task always reads the latest.

 3. **Heartbeat Ping has no backpressure or retry.** A single failed ping kills the forwarder task and the response path with it.

-4. **Forwarder exit race.** The 50ms sleep + explicit flush in the forwarder task mitigates the race where the task exits before the last message reaches the TCP stack, but does not eliminate it entirely under extreme load.
+4. **Forwarder exit race.** The 100ms sleep + explicit flush in the forwarder task mitigates the race where the task exits before the last message reaches the TCP stack, paired with a 100ms `setTimeout` drain window on the frontend before the popup unmounts.
+Under extreme load the window may still be insufficient.

 5. **PopupGuard pointer safety.** The guard uses a raw pointer `*const WsState` to bypass borrow-checker lifetime constraints.
 The pointer is valid for the command's duration because `WsState` is managed by Tauri (static lifetime).
 If `WsState` is ever dropped before the guard, dereferencing the raw pointer would be UB.